Interview with EV Tech Insider

 We only use 3D printing when it makes technological sense.
 There have already been attempts to print complete motors in the past, all of which failed due to the high costs and, in some cases, poorer efficiency than a conventional electric motor.

-We differentiate between the sheet metal packages, conductor structures, and the housing.
+We differentiate between the sheet metal packages, the conductor structures and the housing.
 For example, it can make sense to print a housing because a special geometry helps to optimize cooling.
 Aluminum alloys are usually used here.
 The material development of copper and aluminum is now so advanced that the printed materials can have better material properties than, for example, a drawn copper wire, as cold forming no longer takes place.

 We monitor the market very closely so that we can always offer our customers the best possible solution.